covcom/205CDE/labs/02 Git Remotes/worksheet.md

 There are two ways to use git remote repos.
 One is to use https protocol, and the other is to use SSH keys.
 You can choose the way you feel more familiar to.
 Go through only one of the 02.2. or 02.3.

 ## 02.1 Updating the GitLab Profile
 We will be using *GitLab* as our remote repository and will use it to store and share our code.
 Start by creating an account (if you don’t have these already) and logging in.
-You will also need to have a *Codio* account.
+You will also need to have a Cloud9 account.
 Make sure you have an account and are logged in to both sites before starting this worksheet.

 Before we start using GitLab it is important to update your personal profile to add your name and photo.
 This is required for when you start sharing your code with others.